 Panang curry is usually less spicy than traditional red curry because it uses fewer red chilies, but there’s still a distinct kick of spiciness to it.
 Panang curry pastes vary somewhat from brand to brand.
 Still, they typically include dried chili peppers, ginger, lemongrass, kaffir lime zest, kaffir lime leaves, coriander root, coriander seeds, and cumin seeds.

 Coconut milk: I’ve tried many different coconut milk brands; I’ve used organic and lite or low-fat coconut milk.
-I’ve sat on the floor of the grocery store and compared ingredients labels until my head hurt, (seriously I have).
+I’ve sat on the grocery store floor and compared ingredients labels until my head hurt (seriously, I have).
 And here are my conclusions…There is a big difference between the various cans of coconut milk.
-It’s worth choosing carefully.
+So it’s worth choosing carefully.
 My first goal in choosing canned coconut milk is avoiding all the unnecessary added ingredients.
 The only canned coconut milk I will buy has three ingredients; coconut, purified water, and guar gum.
 Guar gum is a thickener and a food binder and is a common food additive.
 Some brands add color retainers, stabilizers, additional thickeners, and preservatives.
 To avoid all the other added ingredients, you may have to buy organic.
 The other choice you have to make when buying canned coconut milk is deciding between regular and lite (sometimes called low fat).
 I have tried using lite or low-fat coconut milk in my curries, and I have never liked the results.
 The curry ends up less flavorful and watery, not at all thick and creamy.
-I have also discovered that the lite coconut milk always has more additives to make up for the less fat, in essence creating a “false” creaminess using artificial ingredients…yuk!
+I have also discovered that the lite coconut milk always has more additives to make up for the less fat, essentially creating a “false” creaminess using artificial ingredients…yuk!
 So if you want a full-flavored, creamy curry, you must buy regular coconut milk!
 You won’t regret it!

 Bamboo: I discovered edible bamboo only a few years ago and thought it would go great in curry.
 Bamboo shoots have a texture similar to water chestnuts with an extremely mild flavor.
 And not only are they delicious, but they are also good for you as well as being a healthy source of fiber.